Card To Pocket by Ed Marlo

 Key features

-Impromptu and requires no setup
+Impromptu and requires no setup or gimmicks

-Strong visual impact with multiple phases
+Strong visual impact and audience reaction

 Versatile for various performance settings